ebarlas/earth-moon-model/README.md

 computer with sensors and actuators to create a realistic model of the Earth and the Moon in their orbits.

+This project is an extension to [Earth Model](https://github.com/ebarlas/earth-model), which has a much simpler footprint that lacks a moon.

 ## Design

 The image on the left is a rendering of EMM.
 The design source is